setlog/go-mongo-atlas/CLOUDNAT.md

 ## Setting up the router with the static IP

-Now we would like to encourage you to go to the [Google Console](https://console.cloud.google.com) and to continue with Cloud NAT:
+Now we encourage you to go to the [Google Console](https://console.cloud.google.com) and continue with Cloud NAT:

 <img src="images/goto-cloud-nat.png" width=300>